 To experience the least background noise and wind interference, many hard of hearing prefer invisible hearing aids.
 Due to their size and shape, the microphone is often hidden in the ear, which reduces the external noise that is picked up.

-However, not everyone feels completely comfortable with small devices and we supply a range of other types and hearing aid models.
+However, not everyone feels completely comfortable with small devices or has the dexterity to manipulate them or their small batteries.
+We offer a range of other types and hearing aid models.

 It is worth while getting used to some wind noise occasionally, as it is unavoidable sometimes.
 Hearing aid technology advances quickly, so hopefully in the near future all background, static and wind noise may be eliminated.
-Many of today's top hearing aids have features to suppress this noise, and even more focus will be put on speech and music appreciation features.
+Luckily, many of today's top hearing aids have features to suppress this noise, and even more focus is being put on speech and music appreciation features.

 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, and information resources to help improve the quality of life for the hard of hearing.
 We sell: